damienj252/Emerging-Tech-Project/README.md

 # Emerging-Tech-Project
-This project is part of my final year project for the Emerging Technologies Moudle
+This project is part of my final year project for the Emerging Technologies Module